14 Small Master Bathroom Ideas To Copy Now (2025)

 If you love earth tones, then you’ll really enjoy this bathroom from Style It Pretty Home.
 The white wainscoting is topped with green leafy wallpaper.
 You’ll see more people using wallpaper this year.
 The walnut toilet seat matches the dark upcycled vanity perfectly, giving the perfect amount of contrast with the marble countertop.

-6. Modern lines & dynamic pattern
+6. Create modern lines & dynamic pattern

 (@jeanstofferdesign)